Updated: Jan 3

 least a 😊+ rating.
 At each winery, the reds were more expensive than the whites.

 1. Hart Family Winery

-Hart Family Winery is one of the oldest wineries in Temecula Valley wine country.
+Hart Family Winery (purchased by Halter Ranch in 2022 and now known as Halter Ranch Temecula) is one of the oldest wineries in Temecula Valley wine country.
 It’s also one of the smallest, consisting of only 10 acres.
 The winery focuses on wines produced from Bordeaux and Mediterranean grape varieties.

 2018 Arneis, a grape native to Italy’s Piedmont region 😊+

 2016 Vermentino, a grape found throughout Italy and in Corsica 😊+

 2018 Rosé of Sangiovese 😊

 2017 Grenache, found in both France and Spain 😊+